bismuthfoundation/Roadmap/bounties/004-ECommerce_plugins.md

 - Generate bisurl and bisurl qrcode
 - Display raw payment address and data as well for wallets not supporting bis urls

-Easy digital download lists a lot of gateways add on, including github to thirs party ones.
+Easy digital download lists a lot of gateways add on, including Github to third party ones.

 ## Bismuth References